aadilmallick/my-notes-docusaurus/docs/devops/03-intro-devops.md

 - **Continuous Delivery:** Automating testing and deployment to release small changes frequently and reliably.
 - **Site Reliability Engineering:** Engineering systems for reliability with observability and automation.

+#### Shifting left and software dev lifecycle

+- **Software Development Lifecycle (SDLC):** This is the process of planning, creating, testing, and deploying software.
+In DevOps, SDLC is integrated with continuous practices to make releases faster and more reliable.

+- **Shifting Left:** This means moving tasks like testing and security earlier in the development process instead of waiting until the end.
+For example, security checks happen during coding and build stages, helping catch issues sooner and reduce delays.

+- **Value Streams:** These represent the flow of work from idea through development to delivery to users.
+In DevOps, optimizing value streams means removing blockers and improving collaboration so software gets to production faster and with higher quality.

 ### Containers vs VMs

 A host device uses a hypervisor to manage multiple **virtual machines**, where each virtual machine has their own operating system (ring 0) and then the applications that live on top of that (ring 3)